DiGa66/terraform-provider-croccloud/website/docs/r/main_route_table_association.md

 layout: "aws"
 page_title: "aws_main_route_table_association"
 description: |-
-  Provides a resource for managing the main routing table of a VPC.
+  Manages the main routing table of a VPC.
 ---

 # Resource: aws_main_route_table_association

-Provides a resource for managing the main routing table of a VPC.
+Manages the main routing table of a VPC.

 ~> **Note** **Do not** use both `aws_default_route_table` to manage a default route table **and** `aws_main_route_table_association` with the same VPC due to possible route conflicts.
 See [aws_default_route_table][tf-default-route-table] documentation for more details.
 For more information, see the documentation on [Route Tables][route-tables].
 For information about managing normal route tables in Terraform, see [`aws_route_table`][tf-route-table].